-In fall 2019, the National Quality Forum (NQF), with funding from the Department of Health and Human Services (HHS), convened a multistakeholder Maternal Morbidity and Mortality Committee (Appendix A) to provide input and guidance on the identification of developed measures and concepts addressing maternal morbidity and mortality.
-Results of the scan will be used to produce two measurement frameworks: one for maternal morbidity, and one for maternal mortality, to help identify areas for measure development and gaps in maternal morbidity and mortality care.
+In fall 2019, the National Quality Forum (NQF), with funding from the Center for Medicare & Medicaid Services (CMS), convened a multistakeholder Maternal Morbidity and Mortality Committee (Appendix A) to provide input and guidance on the identification of developed measures and concepts addressing maternal morbidity and mortality.
+Results of the scan will be used to produce two measurement frameworks: one for maternal morbidity and one for maternal mortality, to help identify areas for measure development and gaps in maternal morbidity and mortality care.